-(iv) Office of Communications and Legislative Affairs (OCLA). - The Office of Communications and Legislative Affairs (OCLA) is responsible for public relations for EOIR.
-OCLA serves as the Board's liaison with the press.
+(iv) Communications and Legislative Affairs Division (CLAD). - The Communications and Legislative Affairs Division (CLAD) of EOIR's Office of Policy is responsible for public relations for EOIR.
+OCLD serves as the Board's liaison with the press.
 See Appendix B (Directory).